PAOTY Semi Final - My internal monologue!

 (Walking in for the 2nd take)

-“Thank goodness Anna is so nice and relaxed, because we’ve got to stand together and marvel at the set together, again, while looking entirely natural, spontaneous, and delighted”
+“Thank goodness Anna Loy is so nice and relaxed, because we’ve got to stand together and marvel at the set together, again, while looking entirely natural, spontaneous, and delighted”

 (Emma Bunton is announced and walks in)